A resource for tools, techniques, and best practices for virtual events, hybrid events, online event-based learning, and perpetual communities.

 Of course, there are other benefits.
-Attendees often meet new people, network with peers and discover new products and solutions as well as receiving hands-on demos.
+Attendees often meet new people, network with peers, and discover new products and solutions as well as receive hands-on demos.
 Many participants will attend just to gain access to subject matter experts (SMEs) alone.

 Though the organization’s goals and objectives need to be kept in mind during the content strategy planning process, it is a good idea to focus on the target attendees’ needs first.
 Amazing, unique content should be your goal throughout the entire agenda.